Kigali

-Kigali (/kin/), also known as Kigali City, is the capital city, largest city and most populous province of Rwanda.
-It is near the nation's geographic centre in a region of rolling hills, with a series of valleys and ridges joined by steep slopes.
+Kigali (/kin/), officially the City of Kigali also known as Kigali City (abbreviated as KGL or CoK), is the capital, largest city, and a province-level administrative unit of Rwanda.
+It is located near the country's geographic centre, in a landscape of rolling hills marked by valleys and ridges connected by steep slopes.
 As Rwanda's primate city, Kigali is a relatively young urban centre.
-It has been Rwanda's economic, cultural, and transport hub since it was founded as an administrative outpost in 1907, and became the capital of the country at independence in 1962, shifting focus away from Huye.
+Founded in 1907 as a German administrative outpost, it served as a minor administrative centre until it became the national capital at independence in 1962, shifting the main administrative focus away from Huye (formerly Astrida).

-As of 31 August 2022, Kigali city has a population of 1,745,555 inhabitants, roughly seven times that of the second most populous city, Gisenyi.
+As of 31 August 2022, Kigali city has a population of 1,745,555 inhabitants, roughly seven times that of the nation's second most populous city, Gisenyi.
 Kigali's UNHCR coordinate operations for nearly 135,000 refugees and has a special facility in Gashora, to temporarily host refugees who are being resettled from crisis zones, mainly Libya, Yemen or other conflict areas, and provided with medical care, basic services and legal processing.
 After preparation, they are resettled to countries like the United States or Canada.
 Also notable, before cancellation in July 2024, the Rwanda asylum plan or "Rwanda Plan" was an agreement to accept deported migrants from the United Kingdom.

-In an area controlled by the Kingdom of Rwanda from the 15th century, and then by the German Empire in the beginning of the 20th century, the city was founded in 1907 when Richard Kandt, the colonial resident, chose the site for his headquarters, citing its central location, views and security.
+In an area controlled by the Kingdom of Rwanda from the 15th century, and then by the German Empire at the beginning of the 20th century, the city was founded in 1907 when Richard Kandt, the colonial resident, chose the site for his headquarters, citing its central location, views and security.
 Foreign merchants began to trade in the city during the German era, and Kandt opened some government-run schools for Tutsi Rwandan students.
 Belgium took control of Rwanda and Burundi during World War I, forming the mandate of Ruanda-Urundi.
 Kigali remained the seat of colonial administration for Rwanda but Ruanda-Urundi's capital was at Usumbura (now Bujumbura) in Burundi and Kigali remained a small city with a population of just 6,000 at the time of independence.